athalhammer/GKGtoFreebase/README.md

 GKGtoFreebase
 =============
-These few lines of code are a reference implementation of the "Google Knowledge Graph to Freebase" link.
+This code serves as a reference implementation of the "Google Knowledge Graph to Freebase" link.

 More information can be found at: http://lists.w3.org/Archives/Public/semantic-web/2012Jun/0028.html

+* Author: Andreas Thalhammer, University of Innsbruck

+* Licensing:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by